 However, it is important to clean your diffuser regularly to keep it running smoothly and also to ensure the essential oils are dispersed into the air more efficiently so you’re getting the maximum scent and therapeutic benefits.

 As a rule of thumb, if you tend to diffuse the same essential oil or blend every day, it’s best to clean your diffuser at least once a week.
 This is especially important if you're not in the habit of emptying your diffuser after each use, to reduce the chance of mould or mildew building up from water being left inside.

-We recommend a light clean once a week, and a more thorough clean in between scent changes and after diffusing any of Appellation’s resin-based essential oils and blends, such as Desert Rosewood or Omani Frankincense, The Quietude and The Tranquilist.
+We recommend a light clean once a week, and a more thorough clean in between scent changes and after diffusing any of Appellation’s resin-based essential oils and blends, such as Omani Frankincense, The Quietude and The Tranquilist.

-You might have noticed that certain essential oils, like myrrh, can become sticky and even harden as they oxidise.
+You might have noticed that certain essential oils, like myrrh or Desert Rosewood can also be troublesome, leaving a sticky residue and even hardening around the bottle lid as they oxidise.
 This is completely normal and nothing to worry about.
 It is still possible to diffuse these stunningly scented oils, so long as you take care to clean regularly between diffusions.

 It's also best to clean after diffusing an intensely aromatic oil, like patchouli (found in both The Salutation and The Night Journey), as its scent tends to linger a little longer than a citrus essential oil, for example.

 To give your Appellation diffuser the gentle clean it deserves, all you need is a soft cloth, some Q-tips (cotton swabs), plain vinegar, some mild dishwashing liquid (or for an intensive clean, some rubbing alcohol) and follow these simple steps:

 Disconnect the power supply and remove the cover and reservoir lid.